LDubya/OpenKeyNav/README.md

 ## (*) Disclaimer

-Any references to organizations or institutions are for informational purposes only and do not imply endorsement, sponsorship, or partnership.
+Any references to organizations or institutions are for informational purposes only and do not imply endorsement or an affiliation beyond the stated context.